Image

 Undergraduate degrees in the UK

-At the undergraduate level, British universities offer a wide range of subjects, and students have the option to combine several subjects or concentrate on one primary subject throughout their degree program.
-Students who pursue undergraduate programs in the UK focus on their major coursework from the start of their degree, without needing to take any general education courses.
+At undergraduate level British universities offer a wide range of subjects, and students have the option to combine several subjects or concentrate on one primary subject throughout their degree programme.
+Students who pursue bachelor degrees in the UK focus on their major coursework from the start of their degree, without needing to take any general education courses like you would in for instance the US.

-If you want to study at one of Britain’s leading universities as an undergraduate student, our partner universities have varying expectations in terms of standardized test scores, which are required in addition to a high school diploma or the GED.
-Our advisors will help you navigate these entry requirements to help you find the right program at the right academic level for you.
-Our Studying in the UK: An Undergraduate Guide discusses entry requirements in more depth.
+If you want to study at one of Britain’s leading universities as an undergraduate student, the universities have varying expectations in terms of standardised test scores or entry requirements.
+Our advisors will help you navigate these entry requirements to help you find the right course at the right academic level for you.

 TYPES OF UNDERGRADUATE DEGREES

-At the undergraduate level, students have the option to pursue three different types of programs.
+At undergraduate level students have the option to pursue three different types of programmes.

 The Foundation Year

-A foundation year is a pre-university program that aims to get a student up to speed for a particular course.
-This year-long program works quite well for certain sciences and engineering programs and also for some art programs, but in many instances, foundation years at British universities are specifically designed for students whose first language is not English.
+A foundation year is a pre-university programme that aims to get a student up to speed for a particular course.
+This year-long programme works quite well for certain courses within Engineering, Art & Design etc. Foundation programmes at British universities are specifically designed for students whose first language is not English.

-American students need to be especially careful when considering foundation programs as they may not be a necessary or a worthwhile investment of both time and money.
-A student with good grades and relevant tests scores (AP, ACT, SAT) should not undertake a foundation year as our student advisors can assist in identifying which universities accept students’ current qualifications.
-In very rare cases, a foundation program is the correct route for an American student, but only a handful of our partner universities offer foundation years that are appropriate for Americans.
-Also, note that most foundation years are not covered by US federal funding.
+International students need to be especially careful when considering foundation programmes as they may not be a necessary or a worthwhile investment of both time and money.
+A student with average or good grades and qualifications accepted by British universities should not undertake a foundation year.
+Our Student Advisors can assist in identifying which universities accept students’ current qualifications.
+In some cases, a foundation programme is the correct route for an international student, but it can be hard to navigate which universities and which programmes would be suitable.

-If students choose to study in Scotland, they will follow a system that is more similar to the US one.
-In fact, the American university education system is modeled after the Scottish system; however, a Scottish undergraduate degree still tends to be more focused than a typical American degree.
+If you choose to study in Scotland, you will follow a system that is more similar to the US one.
+In fact, the American university education system is modelled after the Scottish system; however, a Scottish undergraduate degree still tends to be more focused than a typical degree at an American university.
+An undergraduate degree in Scotland takes four years to complete.
+As a student in Scotland you will study a wider range of subjects than in England, Wales, and Northern Ireland, however you must declare a main focus of study at the start of the degree (though this can be changed during the course if you want).

-Single-honours programs involve the focused study of a single subject.
-The core of each program is already designed and you have the opportunity to shape your work by choosing additional modules.
+Single-honours programmes involve the focused study of a single subject.
+The core of each programme is already designed and you have the opportunity to shape your work by choosing additional modules.

-Joint-honours programs/Combined programs enable you to study a combination of subjects, creating opportunities for you to build a degree program to suit your personal interests and needs.
-Note that the combination of subjects is made by the university.
-Students do not have the option to combine subjects themselves.
+Joint-honours programmes/combined programmes enable you to study a combination of subjects, creating opportunities for you to build a degree programme to suit your personal interests and needs.

 HOW ARE BRITISH DEGREES TAUGHT?

-• Lectures - Formal presentations by experts in the respective field to large groups of students, who take notes on what is said.
+Lectures - Formal presentations by experts in the respective fields to large groups of students, who take their own notes.

 ACROSS THE POND SUPPORT

-Our Across the Pond expert advisors will assess your academic background, test scores and personal interests before recommending the universities and the programs that will best serve your professional goals.
-As an Across the Pond student, you will receive free guidance and advice throughout the entire application process – from choosing the right university for your goals to writing a strong personal statement to complete the student visa application.
+Our Across the Pond Student Advisors will assess your academic background, test scores and personal interests before recommending the universities and the programmes that will best serve your professional goals.
+As an Across the Pond student, you will receive free guidance and advice throughout the entire application process – from choosing the right university for your goals to writing a strong personal statement to information on how to complete the student visa application.

 Need Help?